 Module Lecture Tutorial 1 (24 hours eq. lecture/ tutorial time) Introduction to the concept and principles of effective assessment practices and their applications to learning and teaching Focus is on building assessment knowledge and the skills required to plan, develop and implement a range of assessment strategies, to engage in moderation activities to ensure fair and consistent judgment of student learning, to analyse assessment data to inform future learning and teaching, and to develop reports for various stakeholders.
-Tutorial Critically describe the role of assessment in ensuring effective learning and teaching; evaluate the appropriateness of various assessment strategies in ensuring effective learning and teaching apply assessment knowledge and skills in developing effective learning, teaching and assessment plans.
-Content of this module will be assessed during the Hurdle Requirement in Module 7 2 The Physics Stage 6 Syllabus (Year 12) Outcomes for Skills, Knowledge and Understanding Building on Stage 6 Preliminary Planning across Preliminary and HSC courses: continuity and logical skill development How students demonstrate understanding of knowledge and skills 3 Using templates to develop an effective scope and sequence and unit of work Importance of backward mapping Analysing and evaluating sequenced lesson plans for continuity of learning Grouping outcomes to enhance learning 4 Teaching the maths and numeracy skills for success in Physics Descriptions of band standards in Physics Designing flipped lessons to support the mathematics for Physics Analysis of student samples of work to plan future lessons 5 Inquiry Learning: Student Research Projects and Depth Studies for Physics Organising field-work for Stage 6 Physics Marking projects, depth studies and assessment tasks for Stage 6 Using NESA's Assessment Resource Centre 6 Preparing students for HSC Science examinations Unpacking, modelling and workshop Physics specific questions Developing resources to address Physics specific exam techniques 7 What makes an effective Physics teacher?
-Planning for the unexpected Where to next?
-Job readiness, accreditation, school expectations Analysing school expectations using advertisements Networking and professional development opportunities Professional associations Hurdle Requirement as class activity Assessment and learning.
+Critically describe the role of assessment in ensuring effective learning and teaching; Evaluate the appropriateness of various assessment strategies in ensuring effective 2 Writing Stage 4/5 assessment tasks and marking rubrics Student Research Project (SRP) Writing assessment tasks/SRP and marking rubrics 3 Writing Stage 4/5 examinations Evaluating samples of examination questions and marking guidelines Writing sample examination questions and marking guidelines 4 Planning a Stage 4/5 Life Skills unit of Work Differentiation Selecting appropriate content Differentiating teaching to meet specific learning needs in Stage 4/5 Life Skills Modifying lessons to cater for specific learning needs 5 Interpreting Stage 4/5 assessment data; Providing feedback to Stage 4/5 students; Reporting Reporting scenarios Parent interview scenarios Writing appropriate report comments 6 Revisiting the National Professional Standards for Teachers; Professional Conduct and Ethics What sort of teacher do you want to be?
+Where to next?
+Job readiness, accreditation, school expectations Professional associations Hurdle Requirement as class activity: Assessment and learning.
 Self and peer assessment.
 Moderation.
 Feedback.
 Reporting to parents and other key stakeholders.
-Goals for PE2 Completing on-line course evaluation
+Completing myExperience course evaluation 7 Managing Classroom Behaviour Strategies to manage classroom behaviour Evaluating scenarios Role-play